Back to California

 • Changes the name of 'Physician Orders for Life-Sustaining Treatment' (POLST) to 'Portable Orders Listing Scope of Treatment'.

-• Permits electronic signatures for these forms instead of just handwritten ones.
+• Permits electronic signatures on POLST forms instead of handwritten ones.

-• Ensures that POLST forms from other states are accepted in California as long as they follow the rules of their state.
+• Ensures that POLST forms made in other states are accepted and followed in California if they meet the rules of their own state.

 Who It Names or Affects